 Having a child is one of the most exciting times of your life, but it can also be one of the most expensive.
-A U.S. Department of Agriculture study puts the average cost of raising a child for 18 years at just under $300,000, and that doesn't even include expensive college tuition.
+A 2017 U.S. Department of Agriculture study put the average cost of raising a child born in 2015 to 18 years of age at just under $233,610.
+That does not even include expensive college tuition.
+Those estimates can vary quite a bit though, based on where you live and your earning power.

-You need to be financially prepared before becoming a parent, and that means knowing and budgeting for the major costs you're going to face.
+You need to prepare financially before becoming a parent, and that means knowing and budgeting for the significant costs you are going to face.

 First year medical costs